 6. Provide contacts to trusted friend and family members in case they need to reach you while you're abroad (contact numbers can be found here)

 7. Register with the U.S. State Department's Smart Traveler Enrollment Program.
 Registering with the State Department's STEP site is the safest way to make sure that the state is aware of your whereabouts in case of an emergency (such as a natural disaster, political uprising or lost passport).
-STEP registration is mandatory for all SSSA students.
+STEP registration is mandatory for all SSSA participants.

 8. Plan transportation to and from your departure airport.
 After buying your plane ticket, make sure that you have a reliable way of getting to and from the airport.
 SSSA has arranged for all participants transportation to and from the airport in Ghana, however you are responsible to make sure that someone (this could be a family member, friend or shuttle service) will be able to take you to the airport in time from your departure flight and will be around to pick you up when you get back from Ghana.